There aren’t usually too many surprises when it comes to car surveys, with the same brands moving around the top positions between themselves.

 Reliability surveys are usually based on the number of problems reported by customers, service departments and manufacturers.
 While some companies do research on initial ownership, it’s best to look at long-term studies that measure the reliability of a vehicle over several years.
 Most modern cars are pretty reliable from new, and very few will give major problems in the first stages of ownership.

-Japanese brands typically have high reliability scores, and Korean cars have improved greatly since becoming popular in Australia (Kia ranked second in a recent JD Power Reliability Survey).
+Japanese brands typically have high reliability scores, and Korean cars have improved greatly since becoming popular in Australia.
 Every manufacturer is dedicated to improving perceptions about reliability, but some brands spend more money on fixing problems with cars than others.

 It is also important to think about how complicated your car is to work on, when it’s out of warranty and it’s capped price servicing period.
 A brand new sportscar with the most up-to-date, latest technologies may be a thrill for you when it’s new, but if you decide to keep it as it ages or try to sell it as a used car, the fancy electrical equipment may not age as gracefully as your stylish sportscar.
 Cars with technology that may not be the most flash, but is dependable, proven and reliably built tend to sell better as used cars and give up less problems as they age.